COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 With most milestone features now merged and functioning, the project is transitioning from heavy feature development toward refinement, polish, and reliability hardening.
 My review work this week focused on making sure that growth does not compromise structural consistency — positioning the application for final-stage stabilization and usability improvements.

 **Joaquin**:
-**Joaquin:** These weeks I reviewed several backend, frontend, and analysis pipeline PRs, focusing on correctness, UX quality, and long-term robustness.
+These weeks I reviewed several backend, frontend, and analysis pipeline PRs, focusing on correctness, UX quality, and long-term robustness.

 I reviewed Om’s **PR [#342 – “Project Detection Enhancement”](https://github.com/COSC-499-W2025/capstone-project-team-7/pull/342)**.
 This is a solid improvement to the project detection logic and documentation.
 Switching to a clear git-first rule (one repo = one project) addresses the common misclassification issue for full-stack repos containing `backend/` and `frontend/` directories.
 I also like that the behavior is formalized in a clear priority order and backed by a proper pytest suite.
 The main thing I flagged was the new suppression list for subdirectory scanning — hard-excluding names like `backend`, `frontend`, and especially `services` can accidentally hide legitimate multi-project workspaces that happen to use those directory names.